 What is the Invitational Series?

-The SCICA Invitational Series is comprised of a series of events open to standard track singles skaters from Pre-Preliminary through Senior, Adult singles and pairs (Bronze – Gold, Masters), Juvenile through Senior pairs, and Juvenile through Senior partnered free dance.
+The SCICA Invitational Series is comprised of a series of events open to standard track singles skaters from Pre-Preliminary through Senior, Adult singles and pairs (Bronze – Gold, Masters), Juvenile through Senior pairs (at discretion of the Board), and Juvenile through Senior partnered free dance (at discretion of the Board).
 The series culminates with the Invitational Series Final.

 Skaters accumulate points based on their standings in each event.
 Points from their top 3 events are added together, and the top 15 skaters in each division will be invited to the Series Final in September.